 Tuition and Residential Fees:

 All students enrolled at an accredited higher education institution receive a 50% discount on tuition regardless of their financial aid status.
-Residential fee includes private room in a family home, breakfast and dinner 7 days a week, and student activities in Nice and surrounding areas.
+Residential fee includes private room in a family home, breakfast and most dinners, and student activities in Nice and surrounding areas.
 Rates subject to change.
-Not Included: Transportation to and from Nice, health and travel insurance.
+Not Included: Transportation to and from Nice.

 |SESSION||TUITION||RESIDENTIAL & PROGRAM FEES||TOTAL|